21 Computer Science (CS) CV Examples For 2025

 • You may not be hired by a tech company every month and that’s fine.
 Whether they were planned or unplanned, be completely honest about your CV gaps.

 • For planned breaks, include what you achieved during this time.
 Was it a new programming skill?
-Personal software development project?
+A personal software development project?
 Or perhaps a new computer course certificate?
 Ensure these are clearly labelled with dates.

-• If your unexpected break lasted only a few months, you can be a bit crafty and omit the month, only mentioning the year of employment in each work experience.
+• If your unplanned break lasted only a few months, you can be discreet and only mention the year of employment in each work experience, rather than the month.

 Computer Science Teaching Assistant CV Example